Gustavo-DCosta/EchoPulse/README.md

 ## What is EchoPulse?

-EchoPulse is a **CLI-native, end-to-end encrypted chat app** for devs, hackers, sysadmins, and rebels with a cause.
+EchoPulse is a **CLI-native, encrypted chat app** for devs, hackers, sysadmins, and rebels with a cause.
 Built with minimalism and **Golang zen** in mind, EchoPulse keeps things lightweight, fast, and deadly silent — no telemetry, no creepy tracking, no fluff.

 The server?
 Just a humble **message router**.